privacy notice

 We may collect, use, store, and transfer different kinds of personal data, which we have grouped together as follows:

-- Technical Data: Internet Protocol (IP) address, login data, and device information when you interact with our systems.
+• Technical & Operational Data: Internet Protocol (IP) address, login data, and device information when you interact with our systems.

-- Special Category Data: Depending on the nature of our service to you, we may also process more sensitive data, such as health information, in accordance with strict legal and contractual obligations.
+• Special Category Data: Depending on the nature of our service to you (such as processing EHCP data), we may also process more sensitive data, such as health and educational information, in accordance with strict legal and contractual obligations.

 3. How and Why We Use Your Personal Data